 Smaller monitor than some other options.
-Limited to 2560 x 1080 resolution.
+Limited to 2560 by 1080 resolution.

 Very good screen resolution for a wide screen monitor.
 Good gaming option with fast response times.
-Thin and lightweight for such a large screen of 34".
+Thin and lightweight for such a large screen of 34 inches.
 Curved screen and wide viewing angle offer immersive experience.

 Some questions over the quality of this display screen over the long term.

-Amazing 37.5" screen size will provide a great viewing experience in a curved screen.
-Max resolution of 3840 x 1600 sits near the top of the market.
+Amazing 37.5-inch screen size will provide a great viewing experience in a curved screen.
+Max resolution of 3840 by 1600 sits near the top of the market.
 Fast refresh rates are good for gaming.
 Side by side and picture in picture options.